MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 [Debugging Tools for Windows](debugger-download-tools.md), supports kernel debugging over a network.
 This article describes how to set up network debugging automatically by using the *kdnet.exe* setup tool.

-The computer that runs the debugger is called the *host computer*, and the computer being debugged is called the *target computer*.
+The computer that runs the debugger is called the host computer, and the computer being debugged is called the target computer.
 The host computer must be running **Windows 7** or later, and the target computer must be running **Windows 8** or later.

 ## Determine the IP address of the host computer